zoometh/thomashuet/profiles/oxford/weekly-updates/thomas.md

 - Developping audit functions, in the frame of the eamenaR package (complex SQL requests), helped by Ash, to:
     - count the number of grids filled by a team member during a certain interval of time (ex: 2022)
     - count the number of HP created by a team during a certain interval of time (ex: MaREA, 2022)
-- Contact with the *Oxford Applied and Theoretical Machine Learning* group to host the postdoc research stay of Maria Castiello (ML/site detection in arid areas)
+- Contact with the *Oxford Applied and Theoretical Machine Learning* group to host the postdoc research stay of Maria Castiello (ML/site detection in arid areas).
+Her project: *Automated Detection of Archaeological Sites in the Andes* (ADArchaeoSA)
     - add an informal meeting with a postdoc in engineering, used to ML, to get some tips about computer vision & site detection
 - Re-start the unformal meetings *Arches & Coffee* with Mike, Ash, Brian, Junaid, etc., each Wednesday at 10:00
 - Attend a meeting with Bijan and Hamed Rahnama, to work on caravanserails